MariaMckenzie/Luma-Site-Test/README.md

 -Attempting to add an item to the cart with invalid/erroneous data

 ### Go to Checkout
 Describes the tests that covers the 'go to checkout' process.
+These tests take a bit longer so its best to run each one indidividually, however, they should be run with all other test skipped.

 The tests for this process includes:
 - Go to checkout from the dropdown cart